RecipesLearn

 Rinse the soap with your hose/water.

-1. Start by using your grill brush to scrape the interior of the bowl.
-Again, the goal being to remove any loose pieces, not to entirely degrease the walls of the grill.
+Use your grill brush to scrape the interior of the bowl to remove loose pieces.

 When the loose pieces are dislodged, remove them from the grill via the ash catch mechanism.

-2. Spray the interior of the grill with your degreaser.
-Again, I like to let the degreaser sit for like 20-30 minutes at a time.
+Spray the interior of the grill with your degreaser and let sit for 20-30 minutes.

 Discard this sludge in the trash with some paper towels.